borikenmedia/mvc/README.md

 # mvc
 PHP7 Model View Controller Design Pattern Web Development

-Hereby thus a web development implementation of the Model View Controller Patter Design (CGI-Implemented or Prochot) for web environment and web production such as e-commerce or social media (Profile).
+Hereby thus a web development implementation of the Model View Controller Pattern Design (CGI-Implemented or Prochot) for web environment and web production such as e-commerce or social media (Profile).

 The Implemented Model View Controller utilized and scripted is an implementation for a procedure and Agile Methodology capable system.